jghibiki/demo-git/merge_me.md

 # Problem #2
 You have found problem #2!

-I have the followin math expression:
+I have the following math expression:

-2 + 2 = 4
+2 + 2 = 5

-but now it is right!
-Good job!
+but now it is wrong!
+Please go back in time to where it was right ( Hint: try "reverting" the changes )